 4. Mineral spots in bathroom and on dishes

 5. Clothes feel scratchy and the color is fading

 7. Using more soap to lather hands and dirty dishes

 If these signs seem a lot like the symptoms of hard water, it’s because they are.
 If you notice hard water symptoms in your home, your water softener may not be regenerating anymore or functioning properly, indicating it may need repair or replacement.

 More Telltale Signs You Water Softener Needs to Be Replaced

 If you like to keep a clean home and stick to a strict cleaning regimen, it’s sometimes difficult to notice hard water stains collecting in your bathroom or inside appliances.
-Our partners over at HomeWater 101 have provided an excellent look at alternative ways you can tell your water softener needs to be replaced.
+Our partners over at HomeWater 101 have provided alternative ways you can tell when your water softener should be replaced.